Food And Nutrition

 Follow a healthy eating pattern across the lifespan.

-- All food and beverage choices matter.
-Choose a healthy eating pattern at an appropriate calorie level to help achieve and maintain a healthy body weight, support nutrient adequacy, and reduce the risk of chronic disease.
+- Choose a healthy eating pattern at an appropriate calorie level to help achieve and maintain a healthy body weight, support nutrient adequacy, and reduce the risk of disease.

 Focus on variety, nutrient density, and amount.

 - Nutrient dense foods provide vitamins, minerals and other beneficial substances with relatively few calories.

 - To meet nutrient needs within calorie limits, choose a variety of nutrient-dense foods across and within all food groups in recommended amounts.